-- Use NASA UK logo on your promo
+- Use of the NASA UK logo on your promo.

 NASA UK is a membership organisation, run by its members.
 It aims to support and develop the professional practice of UK based outdoor artists by:

-NASA’s Steering Group is 10 strong reflecting a broad experience of Artists and Companies working in Outdoor Arts across the UK:
+NASA’s Steering Group is 12 strong reflecting a broad experience of Artists and Companies working in Outdoor Arts across the UK

 Log-in here to access the Members’ Area

 - Use your email address to get a reset.

 - Check your email and reset